MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-common-questions.md

 ### What regions do the VPN need to be in?

-to maintain latency, we recommend you have the VPN in the same region as your other Azure resources4.
+To maintain latency, we recommend you have the VPN in the same region as your other Azure resources4.

 ### What address range does the VNet need?